paybackretr0/bersama_rakyat/README.md

-# BersamaRakyat - Political Promises Monitoring App
+# Bersama Rakyat - Political Promises Monitoring App

-BersamaRakyat is an Android application designed to help Indonesian citizens monitor and track political promises made by elected officials during elections (Pemilu and Pilkada).
+Bersama Rakyat is an Android application designed to help Indonesian citizens monitor and track political promises made by elected officials during elections (Pemilu and Pilkada).
 The app serves as a platform for transparent political accountability and public discourse.

 ## Features